Seventh-ranked Wake Forest men's soccer team set for opener at Spry Stadium

 Despite the challenges within its own conference the Deacons have been ranked in the top 20 in the United Soccer Coaches poll for 87 straight weeks and in the top 10 for 67 straight weeks.

-Muuss has often said that what his veteran players do each season is make sure to constantly talk with the younger players.
-There’s so much to college life that it can sometimes be overwhelming.
+Muuss has often said that his veteran players each season constantly talk with the younger players.

 “Now, are we a mature experienced group yet?
 Absolutely not,” Muuss said.
 “In terms of competing being on the field and winning and losing together we’ve done some of that.
 But at the same time, I think in terms of togetherness, camaraderie, we use the word family a lot.
 I think the young guys have been welcomed very well and are fitting in extremely well.”